MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram of a maker automatically redirected to a personal developer environment instead of the default environment when building apps ](media/environment-strategy/image5.png)

-Figure A maker is automatically redirected to a personal developer environment instead of the default environment when building apps.
+*Figure: A maker is automatically redirected to a personal developer environment instead of the default environment when building apps.*

 The developer environments that are created by routing are managed by default.
 Users with Developer Plan licenses are limited to creating and previewing resources in the environment.
 To run the resources as a user, they need an appropriate [license](/power-platform/admin/managed-environment-licensing).